stacken/w3/stacken/pages/member.en.md

 ## Membership

-For THS members the membership fee for students is 0 kr, for the rest it is 121 SEK (2021).
+In 2024 the the membership fee is 0 kr for THS member students, for the rest it is 124 SEK.
 We prefer it to be paid through Swedish PG 433 01 15-9.
 Please put your username (if you have one) in the payment note, and don't pay the fee until you have been notified of your status as a member!